praw-dev/praw/docs/pages/configuration_files.rst

 Example praw.ini file
 ^^^^^^^^^^^^^^^^^^^^^

-The following is an example ``praw.ini`` file which has 4 sites defined.
-2 for a reddit proper accounts and 2 for local reddit testing.
+The following is an example ``praw.ini`` file which has 4 sites defined: 2 for a reddit proper accounts and 2 for local reddit testing.

 .. code-block:: text